Make the Most Out of Your Trip to Visit Your Loved One in Prison

-It was the same when I was in prison, and it’s the same now.
-How often, for example, have you and your visitor overheard these selfish phrases coming from an adjoining table or booth?
-Maybe it was yours?
+How often, for example, have you overheard these selfish phrases coming from your fellow prisoners in an adjoining table or booth?
+Or in your own conversation?

 Or sometimes it's the visitor who brings in the negative focus:

-“Joey’s doing lousy in school.
+- ________is doing lousy in school.
 He won't listen to me.
-He gets in fights all the time.”
+He gets in fights all the time.